jellyho/CLVR-Reward-Induced-Representation-Learning/README.md

 So, we can see that pre-trained encoder helps RL algorithms to learn efficient, high performance(Almost same as oracle)

-But, cnn version we didn't seem good
+But, cnn version didn't seem to be learning.

+So that, Reward Induced Representation Learing helps RL Agent to train efficiently because they have some information about ground truth state induced by meta tasks.